Netanyahu tells Obama: No Israeli decision on Iran attack

 Israel insists that military action against Iran would be warranted to prevent it from reaching nuclear weapons capability, as opposed to when it actually builds a device.
 Washington has not embraced that idea.

-U.S. officials say that while Iran may be maneuvering to keep its options open, there is no clear intelligence that the country has made a final decision to pursue a nuclear weapon.
+U.S. officials say that while Iran may be manoeuvring to keep its options open, there is no clear intelligence that the country has made a final decision to pursue a nuclear weapon.

 Mitch McConnell, the U.S. Senate's top Republican, told the AIPAC meeting he would propose that Congress authorize the use of force against Iran if the U.S. intelligence community finds that Iran is enriching uranium to weapons grade levels or has decided to develop a nuclear bomb.